Shettland/Scripts/README.md

 For this task it uses ***for*** loops and ***if*** conditionals to iterate over the data, generating the results automatically.

-**Warning:** *The script doesn't include previous RNAseq analysis which are necessary to generate .ctab files that the script needs to work.
+**Warning:** *The script doesn't include previous RNAseq analysis which are necessary to generate the .ctab files that the script needs to work.
 These are:*
 - ***Quality analysis:** Using FastQC.*
 - ***Trimming:** Using trimmomatic.*